groundxai/groundx-sdks/sdks/python/README.md

 ##### n: `int`<a id="n-int"></a>

-The maximum number of returned documents.
+The maximum number of returned search results.
 Accepts 1-100 with a default of 20.

 ##### next_token: `str`<a id="next_token-str"></a>